Did Saif Ali Khan Take A Dig At Shahrukh Khan For Endorsing Stalking?

 On the work front, Saif Ali Khan will be seen next in Laal Kaptaan.
 The film also casts Sonakshi Sinha, Manav Vij, Deepak Dobriyal and Zoya Hussain.
 The film is slated to hit the theatres on October 18, 2019.

-Saif has also signed Jawaani Jaaneman along side Tabu and Alaia Furniturewala and Taanaji: The Unsung Warrior, which also features Ajay Devgn in the lead role.
+Saif has also signed Jawaani Jaaneman alongside Tabu and Alaia Furniturewala and Taanaji: The Unsung Warrior, which also features Ajay Devgn in the lead role.